tackme31/data-expunged/README.md

 1. Clone this repository.
 1. `pnpm install` & `pnpm build`.
-1. Load `/extensions` folder as a unpacked extension.
+1. Load `/extensions` folder as an unpacked extension.

 **Description:** [DATA EXPUNGED] is a Google Chrome extension to hide specific texts like SCP format.
 The following is a list of features that are currently known.